-That , especially Theodore and Pamela, under the SAMR appear direct ’s interestsand have in fact.
+That Simon’s children, especially Theodore and Pamela, under the SAMR appear in direct conflict with their children’s interests over the distribution of the insurance proceeds and have in fact adverse interests.
 Where due to these conflicts and adverse interest with his own children, Petitioner felt the SAMR would need to be reviewed now by several different Attorneys at Law representing each party separately.
-One Attorney at Law for Petitioner’s children, one for Petitioner as Trustee for his children’s trusts under the alleged 2012 Amended Trust and each of the children and their children would have to do the same to parse these parental conflicts with their children, all due to Spallina’s failure to properly protect the beneficiaries by adequately securing the Heritage Policy and IIT beneficial interests through a legally documented paper trail.
-Petitioner claimed that he found it unethical to act adversely to his children and stated he would need to obtain independent counsel to review the SAMR scheme prior to signing later in a teleconference with, Spallina, Petitioner’s siblings and others, Petitioner the beneficiaries of the Heritage Policyscould be construed as.
-Petitioner found itthat Theodore and Pamela would be creating irand putting those funds , in a highly irregular scheme
+One Attorney at Law for Petitioner’s children, one for Petitioner as Trustee for his children’s trusts under the alleged 2012 Amended Trust, one for Petitioner’s new interests and each of the children and their children would have to retain similar counsel to parse these parental conflicts with their children, all due to Spallina’s failure to properly protect the beneficiaries by adequately securing the Heritage Policy and IIT beneficial interests through a legally documented paper trail.
+Petitioner claimed that he found it unethical to act adversely to his children and stated he would need to obtain independent counsel to review the SAMR scheme prior to signing.
+Petitioner questioned why the SAMR had to have the children of Simon as Beneficiaries and not the grandchildren but was told that Simon did not want it this way and that if he did that he would get nothing.

+That later in a teleconference with Petitioner, Spallina, Petitioner’s siblings and others, Petitioner asked Spallina if this conversion of money from the intended grandchildren to the children through this new SAMR scheme created by the children naming themselves as the beneficiaries of the Heritage Policy posed conflicts of interest or could be construed as fraud and a violation of fiduciary duties.
+Petitioner found it highly irregular that acting as Trustees and Guardians for their children, that Theodore and Pamela would be creating and executing a document that could be construed as usurping funds from their children and putting those funds into their own pockets, in a highly irregular scheme.